Science 8

 - The food goes down the esophagus through the process of peristalsis (contracting muscles).

-- The food enters the stomach and is digested through chemical (acid) and mechanical (churning) digestion.
+- The food enters the stomach and is digested through chemical (acid) and mechanical (churning)

 - In the small intestine, the nutrients of the food are absorbed.
-The small intestine is also lined with villi.
+The small intestine is also

-- There are many villi to increase surface area, and they contain a network of capillaries for bringing food particles/nutrients into the bloodstream.
+- There are many villi to increase surface area, and they contain a network of capillaries for

-- The large intestine’s purpose is to re-absorb the food’s water and move waste out of the system.
+- The large intestine’s purpose is to re-absorb the food’s water and move waste out of the

 - The food comes out of the system as